-Vegan Options Available 2 Pack Double-Sided Yard Signs (Made In Texas)
+Vegan Options Available 2 Pack Double-Sided Yard Signs 16" x 24" with Metal Stakes (Made in Texas)

 And for a limited time we are upgrading the metal stake to our very heavy-duty, powder-coated Y-Stakes.
 This is an $8 value (at wholesale pricing)!